hanneswidrig/azure-devops-pull-request-center/README.md

 Help make this extension better by reporting bugs you find. 😊

 Reporting bugs is the best way you can help improve my extension at this time.
-I am not accepting pull requests while I work on stabilizing the codebase and feature set.